John Fashanu

-In his former career, he was a centre-forward from 1978 until 1995, most notably in an eight-year spell at Wimbledon in which he won the FA Cup in 1988 and scored over 100 goals in all competitions.
-He was also capped twice at senior level by England.
-Over his entire playing career, he also played for Norwich City, Miramar Rangers, Lincoln City, Crystal Palace, Millwall and Aston Villa.
-He scored 134 league goals in a career lasting 17 years.
+As a footballer he was a centre-forward from 1978 until 1995, most notably in an eight-year spell at Wimbledon in which he won the FA Cup in 1988 and scored over 100 goals in all competitions.
+He also played in the earlier years of the Premier League for both the Dons and Aston Villa.
+He also featured in the Football League for Norwich City, Lincoln City, Crystal Palace and Millwall, as well as a brief loan spell in New Zealand with Miramar Rangers.
+He was capped twice at senior level by England.
+He scored 134 league goals in a career lasting 17 years, retiring at the end of the 1994–95 season.

-Following his football career, he went on to co-host British television show Gladiators in the 1990s, and between 2003 and 2004 he managed his own Sunday league football side Fash FC on Bravo.
+Following his football career, he moved into television presenting and went on to co-host British television show Gladiators in the 1990s, and between 2003 and 2004 he managed his own Sunday league football side Fash FC which featured on Bravo.
+He has also previously presented Deal or No Deal Nigeria and has notably appeared as a contestant on I'm a Celebrity...
+Get Me out of Here! and Dancing on Ice.

 Early life

-Fashanu was born in Kensington, London, the son of Pearl Gopal, a nurse from British Guiana and Patrick Fashanu, a Nigerian barrister living in the UK.
+Fashanu was born in Huddersfield, West Yorkshire, the son of Pearl Gopal, a nurse from British Guiana and Patrick Fashanu, a Nigerian barrister living in the UK.
 When his parents split up he was sent, together with his older brother Justin, to a Barnardo's care home.
 When he was five, he and his brother were fostered by Alf and Betty Jackson and were subsequently brought up in Shropham near Attleborough, Norfolk.